zetlen/mozu-google-contact-form/README.md

 0. Click the Save icon and name your project something descriptive, like "Website Contact Form".

-0. In the Google Docs Publish menu, click "Deploy as web app..." or click the cloud icon in the toolbar.
+0. In the **Publish** menu, click "Deploy as web app..." or click the cloud icon in the toolbar.

+0. In the "Project version" text box, add a simple comment like "initial version" and click **Save New Version**.

+0. In the "Execute the app as" dropdown, choose "me".
+In the "Who has access to the app" dropdown, choose "Anyone (even anonymous users).

-0. Publish version 1 of the app.
+0. Publish the app.
 Copy the URL it gives you; this is your form URL and you'll need it later.

 0. You now need to authorize your new script with your own account.
 This is a non-intuitive process.
-In the "Run" menu, choose the "doGet" function.
+In the **Run** menu, choose the **doGet** function.
 This will be the first time your script executes, and so a dialog box will appear asking you to authorize the script to run under your own account.
-Click "Approve".
+Click **Approve**.
 (The script will run and fail because no arguments were sent to it, but that doesn't matter.)

 0. Go to your Google Drive homepage.
 Click **Create > Spreadsheet**.